Basic Writing FAQ

 Your high school English classes may have focused on different things than Basic Writing and College Writing do.
 For example, many high school English classes in the United States focus on reading and analyzing fiction, poems, and plays; Basic and College Writing focus on reading and writing non-fiction essays in a variety of academic genres.
 Many students – including students who took A.P.
 English courses or earned A’s in high school English – find that the expectations for writing at UMass Amherst are different from the expectations in their high schools.
 Basic Writing can help you become more familiar with writing here at UMass Amherst.
 If you have questions about your placement, contact firstname.lastname@example.org.

 I’m not confident of my English skills.
 Is Basic Writing the right course for me?

 Basic Writing can help you practice the kinds of reading and writing you’ll do in College Writing and at UMass Amherst more generally.
 Through the course, you’ll learn about the writing process, and you’ll have opportunities to reflect upon your strengths as a writer and to identify areas where you’d like to improve.
 You can expect to do a lot of reading and writing in the course, but there will also be time in class to discuss readings and to work on your writing.

-I already took College Writing, but I need to fulfill the U.S. Diversity General Education (U) requirement.
+I already took College Writing, but I still want to work on my writing.
 Can I take Basic Writing?

-Yes, but you may want to talk to your advisor first and see if other U-designated courses fit your schedule.
+Yes, but you may want to talk to your advisor first and see if other writing intensive courses (including your Junior Year Writing course) fit your schedule.
 Basic Writing is primarily designed for first-year students who haven’t taken College Writing yet.
 If you enjoyed the main activities in College Writing (drafting, revising, peer response, etc.) and you’re interested in the course topic, you’re welcome to take Basic Writing.
-If not, you may find that another U-designated course would be a better fit for you.
+If not, you may find that another writing intensive course would be a better fit for you.